- How can I enrol?

 - Which dream teams are there?

 You may have heard of the solar challenge down under, but there are many other interesting dream teams out there too!

 - I have a functional disability, can I get more time?

 Candidates who have been diagnosed with a learning disability and/or are experiencing extenuating circumstances can request extra time for the Cognitive Skills Tests, by contacting firstname.lastname@example.org.
 Requests need to be supported with documentation (e.g. medical or psychological statement) and should be submitted before the deadline of February 15th.

 - If I receive a (conditional) offer, does this mean that I’m done?

-When you are offered a spot, you still need to make sure that you meet the admission requirements and finalize your registration in Studielink.
-You may need to upload certain documents before specific deadlines, to demonstrate that you have met the entry requirements.
+When you are offered a spot, you need to accept this within 2 weeks in Studielink.
+You also need to make sure that you meet the admission requirements and finalize your registration.
+You may need to upload certain documents before specific deadlines to demonstrate that you have met the entry requirements.
 Make sure to check Studielink on a regular basis, to see whether you have completed your registration.

 - Can I keep my spot for next year?